zhangir128/AudioDenoising/README.md

 # AudioDenoising
+This repository contains the code and resources for an audio denoising project.
+The goal of this project is to remove background noise from audio recordings using a custom-trained machine learning model.

+# U-Net Architecture
 To train the model the program uses U-Net Architecture.
 The U-Net is a convolutional neural network architecture originally designed for biomedical image segmentation.
 It has since been adapted for various applications, including audio denoising.
 The U-Net's architecture is characterized by an encoder-decoder structure with skip connections between the corresponding layers of the encoder and decoder.
 This design enables the network to learn both low-level and high-level features, which allows it to accurately capture the structure and patterns in the input data.